talmolab/sleap/develop/_sources/guides/remote.md.txt

 The directory may also contains other files with optional outputs from the training run (e.g., {code}`training_log.csv` or a {code}`viz/` subdirectory).

 Inference will run in different modes depending on the output types of the models you supply.
-See the instructions for {ref}`choosing_models`.
+See the instructions for {ref}`choosing-models`.

 For this example, let's suppose you have two models: centroids and instance-centered confidence maps.
 This is the typical "top-down" case for multi-instance predictions.